-Shoshin Karate-Do International is founded on the premise that in the beginners mind, the potential for learning and growth is significantly more, than in a mind that is closed due to believing that it already knows.
-As such, practitioners of this school hearken back to an older time when Karate was practiced as a method of fitness, and as a way of self development, not as a sport.
+Shoshin Karate-Do International is founded on the premise that in the beginners mind, the potential for learning and growth is significantly more, than in the mind that is closed due to believing it already knows.
+As such, practitioners of this school hearken back to an older time when Karate was practiced as a method of self defense, and as a way of self development, not as a sport.

 At Shoshin Karate-Do International we adhere to the tradition and way of Master Funakoshi.

 “The ultimate aim of karate lies not in victory or defeat, but in the perfection of the character of its participants.”

 - Try very hard to get to class at least 10 minutes before it starts.

 - If you are late, warm up outside the dojo.
 When you are ready, wait in ‘seiza’ at the edge of the training area, facing the portrait of Master Funakoshi.
 When the instructor signals you to join the class, bow, stand up and get into line quickly.

 - Do not, at any time, touch the walls or mirrors.

 - Your ‘gi’ should be clean and in good repair- hair should be tidy and nails short and unpainted; jewelry, perfume (including scented cologne and after-shave lotion) should not be worn.
 Women may wear a plain white undershirt; men should not wear an undershirt.

 - Black belt students are addressed as ‘Sempai’ in the dojo and are treated with appropriate deference at other times.
 Instructors are addressed as ‘Sensei’ at all times.
 It is impossible to learn the correct attitude and spirit of ‘budo’ if you are too casual or familiar.